GL-Li/vimwiki/Rust_by_example.md

             println!("My number is {:?}", num);

             // into() is working if From is implemented but need
-            // to explecitly specify types
+            // to explecitly specify type for num_2 as 99i32 may be convert to
+            // more than one types.
             let num_2: Number = 99i32.into();  // i32 not required as type of num_2 defined
             println!("Number from into is {:?}", num_2);
         }